Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $750 for air / hotel / car bookings.
 Or transfer points to United, Southwest, Hyatt, and more.

 Mergers are confusing, and United’s boarding process is no exception.
-For the FIFTH time in less than two years United is changing its boarding process starting January 9, 2013.
+For the FIFTH time in less than two years United changed its boarding process starting January 9, 2013.

 Before, it was a dysfunctional mess of 7 zones (8 really when you count the pre-boarding), and United credit card holders who saw TV ads for priority boarding were given Group 4 of 7.
 Not exactly meeting expectations and led to lots of confusion at the gate.

 United Explorer credit card holders will be a little happier – they move up from Group 4 to Group 2.

 But Gold and Silver Premier members will be disappointed that they will have no higher priority than someone who holds a $95 per year credit card, while they give United 25,000 – 74,999 miles a year worth of flying.

 The Group 2 boarding for the United credit cards makes them appear closer to the ‘priority’ of American and Delta’s credit cards.
 Their cards offer ‘Group 1’ boarding, but that in reality means the 3rd group or more thanks to other un numbered groups for first class and other premium flyers.